FourSigma/BDRecovery/README.md

 ##Important
 I found the best way to do this recovery is to copy the BDData folder from your cytometer's computer to your personal computer.

-**Make sure you have enough space for the BDData directory AND recovered files**  Other wise you will get a program error.
+**Make sure you have enough space for the BDData directory AND recovered files**  Otherwise you will get a program error.

 ##Compiling from source
 If you choose, you can complie a binary from the source (```recovery.go```).
 Make sure you have [Go](https://golang.org/) installed on your system.